-Plugins are great because they enable you to enhance and improve on the great service WordPress already provides you.
-However, we’ve seen more than a few sites relying on 10 or more plugins to function, each of these drags the performance of the site down considerably.
+Plugins are great because they enable you to enhance and improve the great service WordPress already provides you.
+However, we’ve seen more than a few sites relying on 10 or more plugins to function.
+Each of these drags the performance of the site down considerably.

 If you’ve paid someone to build you a custom theme, try asking if they can add this additional functionality to the theme instead of having to rely on a plugin.
-The general rule of thumb for using plugins is to make sure they’re safe and have a decent rating.
-Otherwise you could be in for a lot of trouble down the line.
+The general rule of thumb for using plugins is to ensure they’re safe and have a decent rating.
+Otherwise, you could be in for a lot of trouble down the line.

 You can use a plugin like P3 Profiler to find out which of your plugins are slowing the site down and make an informed decision from there.

 Just remember that if you’re using a caching plugin, you’ll need to clear the cache if you make any updates to your theme or activate/deactivate a plugin.
 There’s a lot more to it, but that’s the general idea.